top of page

 1936::Lord Mayor of London Attends Golden Jubilee in Vancouver, British Columbia

-Sir Percy Vincent makes history as the first Lord Mayor to visit Canada.
+Sir Percy Vincent made history as the first Lord Mayor of London to visit Canada.

 1936::Lord Mayor of London Presents Replica Mace to City of Vancouver